Supporting holistic women’s health with cycle tracking.

 The FertilityCare system could be applicable to any sexually active heterosexual couple, and any woman interested in learning more about her cycle.
 Consequently the target demographic covered a broad range of users.
 We developed three users personas that covered this broad range.

 The site map was developed before the content was finalised.
-From the beginning, we knew we wanted an informative yet engaging landing page that could get information across quickly and simply, but also allow an interested user to dive in.
-We also knew that the site would be content heavy, with some complex ideas, so the navigation and information architecture would need to be well executed.
+From the beginning, we knew we wanted an informative yet engaging landing page that could get information across quickly and simply, as well as allow an interested user to dive in.
+We also knew that the site would be content heavy with some complex or new ideas, so the navigation and information architecture needed to be well executed.

-The user flow was fairly simple, since the offering of the site was mostly to education.
+The user flow was fairly simple, since the offering of the site was mostly to educate.
 The call to action was to get users to contact Bloom for a consultation.
-We hypothesised users would wander through the site gathering information, until they decided whether they were interested in learning and ready to commit.
+We hypothesised users would wander through the site gathering information until they decided whether they were interested and ready to commit.